kdeldycke/awesome-billing/readme.md

 - [The 7 factors to consider when pricing your startup product](https://tomtunguz.com/how-to-price-your-startups-product/) - Pricing is an offensive tool to reinforce your product value and underscore the company core marketing message.

+- [The cup-of-coffee pricing fallacy](https://blog.gingerlime.com/2020/the-cup-of-coffee-pricing-fallacy/) - Explains why it is a sloppy analogy.

+### Market Research

+Survey methods and price discovery technics to find the right price point.

+- [Jeremy Howard - From Predictive Modelling to Optimization](https://youtu.be/vYrWTDxoeGg?t=542) - “In insurance, the price is the product. (…) How do I change price to make shitload of money?”
+Or how to deliver results (optimal price for a customer) instead of delivering data (calculating a customer's risk, which had been the standard approach used by actuaries previously).

+- [Gabor–Granger method](https://en.wikipedia.org/wiki/Gabor–Granger_method) - Used in surveys to determine the price for a new product or service.
+The results can be used to produce a demand chart and a revenue curve.

+- [Van Westendorp's Price Sensitivity Meter](https://en.wikipedia.org/wiki/Van_Westendorp%27s_Price_Sensitivity_Meter) - PSM is a market technique for determining consumer price preferences.
+Allows for drawing a revenue curve to estimate the price point delivering the maximum revenue.

+- [Pricing niche products](https://kevinlynagh.com/notes/pricing-niche-products/) - “The most compelling argument against simply picking a price, though, is that it limits how much you can learn about your market.”
+Then the author setup vickrey auction to discover price.

 - [Finding the max revenue price mark for digital products](https://medium.com/@hovm/finding-the-max-revenue-price-mark-for-digital-products-24cef24f746d) - “To find the optimal price that provides maximum revenue for your product you will need to field-test several price points; you then reconstruct the revenue curve and find the peak.”

-- [Pricing niche products](https://kevinlynagh.com/notes/pricing-niche-products/) - “The most compelling argument against simply picking a price, though, is that it limits how much you can learn about your market.”

-- [The cup-of-coffee pricing fallacy](https://blog.gingerlime.com/2020/the-cup-of-coffee-pricing-fallacy/) - Explains why it is a sloppy analogy.
+- [Personalised pricing and EU law](https://www.econstor.eu/bitstream/10419/205221/1/de-Streel-Jacques.pdf) - Some cases of price personalisation are prohibited in EU due to consumer protection and data protection rules.

 ## Product Catalog